-Throughout history, LGBT+ individuals have sought ways to connect with one another, often resorting to secret codes and symbols, such as Polari and green carnations, to express themselves.
+Throughout history, LGBTQ+ individuals have sought ways to connect with one another, often resorting to secret codes and symbols, such as Polari and green carnations, to express themselves.

 When Tinder surveyed 1000+ members of the LGBT+ Community, 80 percent of people said dating apps had a positive impact on their community, 46 percent said it had provided more diversity in people they could date.
 36 percent said it had provided them with the opportunity to date more people of other races and cultures.

 The Rainbow Campaign, a global LGBT+ crowdfunding network, provides a platform for growth by supporting businesses and individuals looking to empower the community.

 In addition to facilitating connections, technology also provides safety for LGBT+ individuals, especially in dangerous circumstances.

 Virtual Private Networks like Express VPN protect their identity online, travel apps like Misterbnb reduce the risk of homophobic abuse while traveling, and interactive maps like Gaycities show safe places for LGBT+ individuals to visit.

 The LGBT token, a form of cryptocurrency, empowers LGBT+ individuals in countries where they face economic persecution.